 This is not possible on a Facebook page.
 Sure, you can customize your business page with a background photo.
 But, at the end of the day, the page still looks like… Well, Facebook!
 With so many choices available today, potential customers want to know what makes you different from the competition.
 A company website is much more conducive to telling your brand story in a clear and engaging manner.

 3. YOU OWN THE LEADS

 While creating content for native platforms is great, there is no substitute for capturing a prospect’s email address.
-Email still provides the highest ROI for modern marketers.
+Email still provides the highest ROI for marketers.
 Once you have someone’s email address, you have the power to deliver the right marketing message at the right time.

-While Facebook is ideal for attracting fresh prospects, it doesn’t provide everything you need to complete the sales cycle.
+While Facebook is great for attracting fresh prospects, it doesn’t provide everything you need to complete the sales cycle.
 Ideally, you want to motivate your Facebook followers to your website where they can then sign-up to stay in contact.
 You can’t guarantee a placement in their news feeds, but you can count on being recognized within their inboxes.

 WEBSITE VS. FACEBOOK: WHICH IS BEST?
 BOTH!

 We strongly advise our clients to not rely on one platform entirely.
 Instead, we help them use platforms to build audiences where their target clients spend their time.
 Then, they are using their website to generate leads and nurture those leads into customers.

 The bottom-line: There is no substitute for the level of brand control, user experience and lead nurturing that can be accomplished via a business website.
 While solely utilising Facebook might work for certain consumer-based businesses (e.g. bars, restaurants, massage studios), it’s a pretty ineffective strategy for most businesses.

 If your typical buyer does a fair amount of research before making a decision, your best strategy will be guiding them through a strategic sales funnel through on your site.